Hariharananda Giri

-Hariharananda Giri (স্বামী হরিহরানন্দ গিরী) (27 May 1907 – 3 December 2002), was an Indian yogi and guru who taught in India as well as in western countries.
+Hariharananda Giri (27 May 1907 – 3 December 2002), was an Indian yogi and guru who taught in India as well as in western countries.
 He was born as Rabindranath Bhattacharya in Nadia district, West Bengal.
 He was the head of the Kriya Yoga Institute, United States, and founder worldwide Kriya Yoga Centers.
 According to some sources, Hariharananda was a direct disciple of Yukteswar Giri.

 Early life

 Hariharananda Giri, affectionately known as "Baba" to his students, was known as a Kriya Yogi in the lineage of Mahavatar Babaji, Lahiri Mahasaya, Yukteswar Giri, and Paramahansa Yogananda.

 In 1932, Rabi went to meet the Kriya master, SriYukteshwar Giri, who initiated him into Kriya Yoga, in his Serampore ashram, West Bengal.
 SriYukteshwar Giri taught him cosmic astrology, and entreated him to come and live in his Karar Ashram at Puri, in Odisha.

 In 1935, he met Paramahansa Yogananda, and received the second Kriya initiation from him.
 In 1938, he renounced the material life and entered his guru's ashram in Puri, starting the life of an ascetic monk as Brahmachari Rabinarayan.

 He received the third Kriya initiation from Swami Satyananda Giri in 1941, the head of Karar Ashram and childhood friend of Paramahansa Yogananda.